kevstark/network-design/README.md

-# warabilba-network
+# Network Design

 Assumptions

 - NBN conected to main house
-  - Shed could be connected earlier during build, but then would be the "master" location
+  - Shed could be connected earlier during build, but then would be the "master" location for NBN/router
-- Wired connections preferred over wireless, but not overdone
+- Wired connections preferred over wireless, but at a budget
-- PoE preferred over mains+data
+- PoE preferred over mains+data (lower electrician costs)
-- Shed connected for work/backup
+- Option for remote shed to serve as work/backup location
 - Dedicated network segments or configuration for [trusted|IoT|guests|kids]
+- Fully-offsite backup via cloud services (or remote family/business property)

 Roles: